 Non-small cell lung cancer (NSCLC) is the most common kind of lung cancer.
-Between 80 and 85 percent of all lung cancers are this type.
+Between

 In the past, everyone with NSCLC used to get the same treatment.
 That might have included surgery, radiation, chemotherapy, or a combination of these treatments.